bgoonz/python-gitbook/_BACKUP/interview-prep/interview-resources/150-practice-problems-and-solutions.md

 **100.** Write a Python program to get the name of the host on which the routine is running.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-100.php)​

-**101.** Write a Python program to access and print a URL's content to the console.
+**101.** Write a Python program to access and print a URL’s content to the console.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-101.php)​

 **102.** Write a Python program to get system command output.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-102.php)​